When Do Babies Get Easier? (The Honest Truth From a Mum Who’s Been There)

 The problem many modern mums (myself including) struggle with is that they live away from friends and family.

-Having a supportive community makes life with a newborn feel MUCH easier and lighter.
+Having a supportive community makes life with a newborn makes all the difference in the world.

-There’s something magical about fresh air.
-It helps you zoom out and put things in perspective.
+There is simply something magical about being out in a fresh air – it helps you zoom out and put things in perspective.

-When you’re stuck indoors, isolated, your mind spirals and even small problems feel huge.
+When you’re stuck indoors and isolated, your mind spirals and even small problems feel enormous.

 Say you want to bottle feed but your friend, family, or a stranger on the internet says it’s “bad.”